mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 - python
 description: TODO
 ---
-One of the interesting features of recent Raspberry Pi models is that they support USB on-the-go (USB OTG).
-That means that things that used to only be accessible to the kernel are now possible in user mode.
-It's supported on Raspberry Pi 4 and later as well as Pi Zero W and later.
-This means that the Pi can impersonate USB devices such as keyboards, thumbdrives, and microphones.
+The Raspberry Pi is a small, inexpensive computer, popular with hobbyists.
+A few years ago, my friend Jeet and I used one to build [a plant watering robot](https://mtlynch.io/greenpithumb/) that *kind of* worked.

+Recent versions of Raspberry Pi support USB on-the-go (USB OTG), which allows them to impersonate USB devices such as keyboards, thumbdrives, and microphones.
+To take advantage of this, I made a small web app that turns my Pi into a fake keyboard that I control through my web browser.
+I call it Key Mime Pi.

+This post demonstrates how Key Mime Pi works and how you can build one for yourself.

 ## Demo

-TODO: Show video demo
+{{< youtube EYMGQxiu-kI >}}

 ## What you'll need